smichaelsen/typo3-gitlab-ci/README.md

 ## Custom Scripts

 You can invoke your own scripts at certain points of the deployment process.
-After installing this package you will find a folder `gitlab-script/` in your root directory with script files prefixes with an underscore `_`.
+After installing this package you will find a folder `gitlab-script/` in your root directory with script files prefixed with an underscore `_`.
 Remove the underscore to activate the file and fill it with your own commands.

 ### `after-composer.sh`